chrisquince/STRONG/README.md

 ### Evaluation

-This section of the pipeline should only be run if known reference genomes are available because this is a benchnarking run with synthetic reads or in vitro mock communities.
+This section of the pipeline should only be run if known reference genomes are available because this is a benchmarking run with synthetic reads or in vitro mock communities.
 The following steps are run:

 ![alt tag](./Figures/Dag_rules6.png)

 The evaluation section is run if ***execution*** in the evaluation section is set to 1 (default 0), ***genomes*** points at a directory containing the reference genomes.
+Files needed in that folder are described in the section [Requirement for evaluation](#setup_eval).

 This generates the following outputs:

 1. ***evaluation/bayespaths***: a directory with BayesPaths evaluation results
 2.  ***evaluation/desman***: a directory with DESMAN evaluation results